arturo-j-martinez-ii/tlens/README.md

 69. Type in `sudo python3 -m pip install --upgrade pip setuptools wheel --break-system-packages` and press "Enter" to set up the Python environment

-70. Type in `sudo pip install faster-whisper sounddevice numpy pydub pillow luma.oled --break-system packages` and press "Enter" to install transcription code's Python dependencies
+70. Type in `sudo pip install faster-whisper sounddevice numpy pydub --break-system packages` and press "Enter" to install transcription code's Python dependencies

 To be continued...